Dragos20Tech/Dragos20Tech/README.md

 - Proficient in C++.
 - Competent in HTML, Tailwind CSS, SCSS and JavaScript.
 - Familiar with React, NodeJS, ExpressJS, MongoDB, Firebase/Supabase

+- Competent in Figma, Git
+- Familiar with Postman

 ## Main sources that I use to improve daily